-This is the nightmare in which the thirteen men listed below find themselves.
-At least half of them were tortured in CIA “black sites” before arriving at Guantanamo.
+This is the nightmare in which the men listed below find themselves.
+Many of them were tortured in CIA “black sites” before arriving at Guantanamo.
 All of them have experienced severe physical and/or psychological abuse at the hands of U.S. personnel.
 Surely, we cannot permit them to languish in indefinite detention one day longer.
 This is not how a nation holding itself out as a beacon of the rule of law can be allowed to behave.
-Tell President Biden and Secretary of State Blinken that they must designate a special envoy with responsibility for finding a safe country to which each of these men can be sent.
-This is a critical step toward finding solutions for all of the remaining 39 detainees at Guantanamo so that the entire facility can be closed and the moral stain of this chapter in the “war on terror” can end.
+Tell President Biden and Secretary of State Blinken that although you welcome the tiny number of transfers the administration has completed, the pace of transfers must increase.
+Finding a safe country to which each of these men can be sent is an urgent and critical step toward resolving the cases of all of the remaining 36 detainees at Guantanamo so that the entire facility can be closed and the moral stain of this chapter in the “war on terror” can end.

-Ridah bin Saleh al-Yazidi, age 56, is the only Tunisian remaining at Guantanamo.
+Ridah bin Saleh al-Yazidi is the only Tunisian remaining at Guantanamo.
 He was captured by Pakistani forces near the border with Afghanistan in December 2001 and sent to Guantanamo on January 11, 2002.
 He reportedly does not wish to return to Tunisia.
 He was approved for transfer in November 2007 and again in 2010.

-Toffiq Nasir Awad al-Bihani is a Yemeni, age 49, who was born and grew up in Saudi Arabia.
+Toffiq Nasir Awad al-Bihani is a Yemeni who was born and grew up in Saudi Arabia.
 At the urging of his brother, he traveled to Afghanistan and attended an al-Qaeda training camp.
 He later fled to Iran, where he was arrested for being in the country illegally.
 He was turned over to Afghan forces, and then to U.S. custody.
 Like several of those listed here, he was tortured at a CIA “black site” before being sent to Guantanamo in February 2003.
 He has several family members in Saudi Arabia, and the Saudi Arabian government has agreed to accept him.
-Yet for reasons that are unclear, he has languished for more than a decade after being cleared for transfer in 2010.
+Yet for reasons that are unclear, he remains at Guantanamo more than a decade after being cleared for transfer in 2010.

-Abdul Rabbani, cleared for transfer in May 2021, is a 54-year-old Pakistani who was captured in Karachi in 2002 and spent approximately 500 days in CIA custody before arriving at Guantanamo in 2004.
+Abdul Rabbani, cleared for transfer in May 2021, is a Pakistani who was captured in Karachi in 2002 and spent more than 500 days in CIA custody before arriving at Guantanamo in 2004.

-Uthman Abdul al-Rahim Uthman, also cleared for transfer in May 2021, is a 40-year-old Yemeni.
+Uthman Abdul al-Rahim Uthman, also cleared for transfer in May 2021, is from Yemen.
 He was captured by Pakistani forces near the border with Afghanistan in December 2001 and turned over to U.S. forces.
 He arrived at Guantanamo in January 2002.

 Saifullah Paracha.
 The oldest Guantanamo detainee, Paracha, a 73-year-old Pakistani, was apprehended by the CIA at Bangkok International Airport in Thailand in 2003.
 He was a businessman who was once a legal resident of New York.
 He was thought to have provided financial assistance to al-Qaeda but consistently denied any awareness of terrorist plots.
 He suffers from multiple serious health conditions, including heart disease and diabetes.
 He has family members in Pakistan, and Pakistani officials are not known to have an objection to his return.
 He was cleared for transfer in May 2021.

-Sharqawi Abdu Ali al-Hajj, age 47, is also from Yemen.
+Sharqawi Abdu Ali al-Hajj is also from Yemen.
 He was captured in Karachi, Pakistan, in February 2002 by Pakistani and U.S. forces and held in CIA “black sites” before being sent to Guantanamo in 2004.
 His lawyers have expressed concern for his deteriorating health in recent years.
 He was cleared for transfer in June 2021.

-Sanad Yislam al-Kazimi, a 41-year-old Yemeni, was captured in Dubai in January 2003.
+Sanad Yislam al-Kazimi, a Yemeni, was captured in Dubai in January 2003.
 He was approved for transfer in October 2021.
-Oman, which has a rehabilitation program for former detainees and has accepted 30 detainees thus far, is reportedly a possibly destination for Mr. al-Kazimi.
+Oman, which has a rehabilitation program for former detainees and has accepted 30 detainees thus far, is reportedly a possible destination for Mr. al-Kazimi.